The Global AI Race – Top AI Startups Around the World

 - invest in the next wave of AI research

 - address social and economic challenges with the help of AI

 - broaden the use of AI across different industries

 Singapore’s top 10 AI startups have received $491 million in funding surpassing much larger markets like Germany.
 Popular applications are big data (three out of 10) and marketing (three out of 10).
-Many of these well-funded startups are already active on the global market as well.
-Singapore’s positive business environment and detailed AI strategy seems to give this tiny state a successful headstart in the global AI race.
+Many of these well-funded startups are already active in the global market as well.
+Singapore’s positive business environment and detailed AI strategy seems to give this tiny state a successful head start in the global AI race.